Direct and Circumstantial Evidence

 Courts can not ignore Presumption of Law.
-Presumption of Law is mandatory and court is bound to presume the same.
+Presumption of Law is mandatory, and the court is bound to presume the same.

 Presumption of Fact

 Position of presumption of fact is uncertain and transitory.
-Court can ignore presumption of fact even if it is strong.
-These presumptions are based on logic, law of nature and human experience.
+Court can ignore the presumption of fact even if it is strong.
+These presumptions are based on logic, the law of nature, and human experience.